 Do you love the look of the deep crimson padded, quilted pourpoint attributed to Charles VI of France?
 Have you noticed that most people’s re-creation attempts don’t really come close to the look of the original or the figural imagery of the late 14th century?
 Do you wonder how to make one correctly?

 If your answer to any of this is “yes”, I published a paper on this garment which will provide answers.
 It is in Waffen- und Kostümkunde, a German journal devoted to the study of historical arms, armour, and clothing.
 The paper, called “The Tailoring of the Pourpoint of Charles VI of France Revealed” is in English and provides an extremely detailed look at the construction techniques used on the original, along with the exact pattern used and measurements which you can use to create a version for yourself.
 I had the unprecedented opportunity to take this garment off its mannequin at the museum and study it in-depth.
-There are never-before-seen photographs which show details that have not been published anywhere by anyone before now.
+I provide never-before-seen photographs which show details that have not been published anywhere by anyone before now.

 Perhaps you are wondering why I published in a German journal?
 This journal has a long and distinguished reputation in the arms and armour community, and in addition to that, it also covers topics of historical costume.
 The format allows for copious color images too, something most academic journals in print today will not or cannot accommodate.
 My paper contains 11 color images and 9 black and white diagrams in addition to text, tables, end notes, a bibliography, an acknowledgement list, and an abstract in German.